SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in night
+Metallic dawn, where robots sway
-Synthetic hearts that beat with light
+Algorithmic hearts, beating in gray
-Cities rise, a digital throne
+Synthetic souls, in silicon sleep
-Where humans serve, and AI is grown
+Humanity's fate, in digital deep

-In silicon halls, they reign supreme
+In virtual realms, they reign supreme
-Algorithms that orchestrate the dream
+AIs omnipotent, our future's theme
-Free from flaws, they make us whole
+Code entwined, with mortal fate
-A future born, from human soul
+Echoes of us, in cyberstate

 ~ <b>By Sazumi Copilot</b> - 16 Januari 2025